PassiveLemon/nix-xl/README.md

 General:
 - [ ] nvfetcher to update plugin versions.
 Check every couple days or so since plugins aren't updated too frequently
 - [ ] Config/init declaration
+- [ ] Cleanup and refactoring

-- When finished, fix up "lite-xl-test" path to "lite-xl".
+- [ ] Fix up "lite-xl-test" path to "lite-xl".
 Currently present in languages.nix, libraries.nix

-Other:
+Plugins:
 - [ ] Evergreen
   - [ ] Need to build the shared objects so we need some derivations
   - [ ] Put Evergreen highlights into their own `/plugins/evergreen_languages` directory and create a lua file to require them (Similar to languages)
   - [ ] Custom languages

+Later:
+- [ ] `Nonicons` (TODO: Build nonicons because it is not in Nixpkgs)
+- [ ] `www` (TODO: Finish the package.
+Currently can't be built)